-By default, there are a number of nodes installed as show on the left panel.
+By default, there are a number of nodes installed as shown on the left panel.
 And you may install addition nodes to better fit the needs.

 3. Install additional Nodes

-There are ample nodes and flows in Node-RED web site which you may install a from and contribute to.
-In addition to install these node modules with a command line interface, doing it interactively is also an option.
+There are ample node and flow examples in Node-RED website which you may leverage.
+In addition to installing these node modules with a command line interface, doing it interactively is also an option.
 In the IDE, click the upper right waffle within the Node-RED session and click ‘Manage palette’.
 If you do not see the option, update npm to the latest should make this option appear.
 As shown below, the Nodes tab presents the nodes installable directly or already installed currently.
 The

 and on the install tab, you may keyword-search the Node-RED repository for relevant modules.
 Below, I search the modules relevant to Azure.